 Recalls a solemn Nurul.
 “The doctor said that there was no way I could be well again, apart from undergoing a kidney transplant.
 Until then, I would have to endure dialysis.
 I realised then that my life would not be the same.

+Finances aside, Nurul’s day-to-day life had changed as well.
 “I used to enjoy sports, especially netball.
 After contracting chronic kidney disease (CKD), I had to give it all up.
 It was so demoralising.
 I couldn’t even travel and go on short beach vacations like I used to.
 Thankfully, I had my family and friends by my side,” explains Nurul.
 A ray of hope soon emerged.
 National Kidney Foundation (NKF) of Malaysia had learned of Nurul’s plight and provided dialysis treatment for her.